Ethsamba2024/UnJourn/documentation/docs.md

 #### Pains:

-*Technical Expertise*: Some journalists may lack the technical expertise required to effectively use the Nostr and Lightning Network technologies, potentially making it challenging for them to fully benefit from the platform.
+*Technical Expertise*: Some journalists may lack the technical expertise required to effectively use the Scroll Network and Lens Protocol technologies, potentially making it challenging for them to fully benefit from the platform.

 *Negative Feedback and Criticism*: Exposing themselves to a broader audience can lead to negative feedback and criticism, which may affect the emotional well-being and motivation of journalists